Clever-Solutions/.github/profile/README.md

-## Clever Solutions is a group of passionate developers from Azerbaijan.
-We Develop High quality Web and mobile applications using best tech standart.
+## Byte Force games is a group of passionate game developers from Azerbaijan.

 <!--